 In rare cases, statutory holidays fall on a Thursday.
 In years when this occurs, our centre will be closed on the Friday that follows, also.
 This provides an extended time of rest for our staff, so we can serve you and your children better.

 We also observe days off in lieu of statutory holidays that fall on a weekend.

 If changes are made regarding this policy, we will provide 1 months notice of availability for care.

 Scheduled Hours of Care

-You will be charged based on 8 to 9 hours of care, for full day childcare.
+You will be charged before the beginning of the month we are entering in to, based on scheduled attendance, consistent with 8 to 9 hours of care.
 There are no fees for care under 8 hours or care over 9 hours unless a special arrangement has been made with Charlotte.